eosrio/hyperion-docs/docs/quickstart.md

 Enter rabbitmq user [hyperion]:
 ````

 Enter the desired rabbitmq user and hit enter.
-If you leave it in blank, the default user
+If you leave it blank, the default user
 `hyperion` will be set.

 Then, the same for rabbitmq password: